spitbol/x64/docs/M.md

-The buffer pointed to is the length obtained from the SYSPP call and is filled out with trailing blanks. the value in *wa* is the actual line length which may be less than the maximum line length possible. there is no space control associated with the line, all lines are printed single spaced.
+The buffer pointed to is the length obtained from the SYSPP call and is filled out with trailing blanks. the value in WA is the actual line length which may be less than the maximum line length possible. there is no space control associated with the line, all lines are printed single spaced.

-Note that null lines (*wa*=0) are possible in which case a blank line is to be printed.
+Note that null lines (WA=0) are possible in which case a blank line is to be printed.

 The error exit is used for systems which limit the amount of printed output.

 If possible, printing should be permitted after this condition has been signalled once to allow for dump and other